Our mission is to offer residents and visitors diverse opportunities to improve their health and quality of life.

 Windsor International Aquatic & Training Centre (WIATC) and Adventure Bay Family Water Park

-The new competitive pool and aquatic play area will open in downtown Windsor in January 2014.
-We will be offering a number of swim times - adult length swims, aquafit and rec swims in the WIATC pool starting January 1, 2014.
-For information on Windsor's wildest water park, visit www.adventurebay.ca.
-In addition, Adie Knox Herman Recreation Complex and Windsor Water World will continue to open their pools on a limited schedule.
+The competitive pool and aquatic play area opened in downtown Windsor in January 2014.
+We offer a number of swim times - adult length swims, aquafit, and recreational swims in the WIATC pool.

 Rec Express Card

 Ask about our Rec Express Card.
-Ideal for gift giving - no expiry date.
-Load a card with any denomination above $5 and use it for community centre programs, facility rentals, swimming or even treats at a Parks & Rec concession.
-Available at community centres, arenas and pools.
+Ideal for gift giving with no expiry date!
+Load a card with any denomination above $5 and use it for community centre programs, facility rentals, swimming, or even treats at a Parks & Rec concession.
+The Rec Express Card is available at community centres, arenas, and pools.
 Cards can be reloaded.